myforce/opal/samples/openphone/ReadMe.txt

 For Windows:
 ------------
-  1. Download the installer, eg wxMSW-2.6.3-Setup-1.exe
+  1. Download the installer for wxWidgets, eg wxMSW-2.6.3-Setup-1.exe or wxMSW-2.8.3-Setup.exe

-  2. Run the installer
+  2. Run the installer.

   3. Set the environment variable WXDIR to the directory that you installed wxWidgets into in step 2.
-Be sure to restart
+Also set WXVER to 26 or 28 depending on the version of wxWidgets you installed.
+Be sure to restart DevStudio.

   4. Open the DevStudio workspace %WXDIR%\build\msw\wx.dsw
       If you are using Visual Studio .NET 2003 or Visual C++ Express 2005, you will be asked whether to convert project files.
-Let it do the conversion, use the converted projects.
+Let it do the conversion and use the converted projects.

-  5. Build the Release and Debug versions of everything
+  5. Build the Release and Debug versions of everything.
+The safest way is to simply select "Debug", go "Build Solution", then select "Release" and go "Build Solution" again.

-  6. Open the DevStudio workspace %WXDIR%\utils\wxrc\wxrc.dsw
+  6. Open the DevStudio workspace %WXDIR%\utils\wxrc\wxrc.dsw, let it convert the projects as before.

   7. Build the release version.
-(Note: when using VC Express 2005, you may get a large number of undefined symbols when linking.
+Note: when using VC Express 2005, you may get a large number of undefined symbols when linking.
 To fix this, add the following libraries to the linker command line:

                  user32.lib ole32.lib advapi32.lib shell32.lib